 Housing

-– most community colleges do not provide housing.
-Students need to look for accommodation outside the campus
+– most community colleges still do not provide on-campus housing

 Financial Aid and Scholarships Opportunities in Community Colleges

-Knowing the different types of US institutions and their available financial aid is an important factor when planning your studies abroad.
-This information will help determine if your study goals are attainable or not.
+Knowing the different types of U.S. institutions and their available financial aid is an important factor when planning your studies abroad.
+This information can help you determine whether your study goals are attainable.

-We hope that this article on Different Types of Colleges and Financial Aid was helpful.
-For more information on studying abroad, make sure to check out the Available Programs for International Students and Guide to Studying in the USA sections!
+We hope that this article on different types of colleges and financial aid was helpful.
+For more information on studying abroad, make sure to check out the Available Programs for International Students and Guide to Studying in the USA!

 About the Author: Hyun Lee